rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 *	Update and complete any fields in the accession record that the Head of Processing could not complete during initial receipt, according to the [Emory Libaries Accession Record Field Usage Guidelines](<https://emory.sharepoint.com/:w:/r/sites/EUVRoseLibrary/Shared Documents/Systems/ArchivesSpace/ArchivesSpace Workflow and Instruction Docs/AccessionRecord_Field_Usage_Guidelines.docx?d=w0f6d77107ef745069dc384bcc79cd410&csf=1&web=1&e=E8SwOd>).
 	-	Basic Information sub-record:
-		-	*Title*
+		-	**Title**

-    The title statement should be formed according to the rules set forth in Describing Archives: A Content Standard (Chapter 2.3).
+   			-	The title statement should be formed according to the rules set forth in Describing Archives: A Content Standard (Chapter 2.3).

-    Titles should include both a name segment and the nature of the material being described.
+			-	Titles should include both a name segment and the nature of the material being described.

-    Identifier:
+		-	**Identifier**

-    Record the unique accession number in this field.
+			-	Record the unique accession number in this field.

-    Repositories can retain their local convention.

-    Accession date:
+   			-	Consists of the four digit year followed by the two-digit month and then a two-digit number indicating the number of accessions for that month and this should all be included in the first field.

+For example, the third accessioning project in March 1995 would have an accession number of 1995-03-03
+		-	**Accession date**
-    Record the date of accession in this field.
+			-	Record the date of accession in the YYYY-MM-DD format

-    Acquisition date, if known, should be recorded in an event record.

-    Content Description:
+		-	**Content Description**

-    Brief description of the scope and contents of the collection.
+			-	Brief description of the scope and contents of the collection.

-    Acquisition Type:
+   			-	Usually pulled from acquisition documents or Airtable record
+		-	**Acquisition Type**

-    Select from the drop-down menu the type of acquisition.
+  			-	Select from the drop-down menu the type of acquisition.

     Gift
     Purchase

     Deposit